ayanabdullah20/internee.pk/README.md

-# Internee.pk Replica 🚀
+Internee.pk Replica (Frontend) 🚀

-This repository contains a replica of the **Internee.pk** website, developed as part of an internship project.
-The goal is to recreate the platform’s core functionalities, providing hands-on experience in web development.
+This repository contains the frontend replica of the Internee.pk website, created for internship purposes.
+The goal is to replicate the design and layout of the platform, offering an opportunity to work with modern frontend technologies.

-### 📌 Features:
+📌 Features:
-- Responsive design matching the original site
-- User registration & login system
+Fully responsive design
-- Internship listings & application forms
+Internship listings and application forms
-- Basic admin panel for managing applications

-### 🔧 Tech Stack:
+Interactive user interface (UI) for a seamless experience 🔧 Tech Stack:
-- **Frontend:** HTML, CSS, JavaScript (React if applicable)
-- **Backend:** Node.js, Express, PHP, or any relevant technology
-- **Database:** MySQL, MongoDB, or Firebase
+HTML
+CSS (with Flexbox/Grid)
+JavaScript

-### 🎯 Purpose:
+🎯 Purpose:
-This project is designed to help interns learn real-world development by replicating a functional website.
-Contributions and improvements are welcome!

-Feel free to fork, modify, and explore! 💻🔥
+This project serves as a hands-on learning opportunity for web development interns, focusing on frontend technologies and website structure.
+Contributions are welcome!